Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 ● THIS IS A WORK IN PROGRESS ●

+# Covenant Anchor Engine

+**Purpose**: This translation framework preserves the Hebrew conceptual soil from which the New Testament grows, without imposing Mosaic ceremonial law on the Church.
+Think roots, not regression.

+**What it does**: Locks key theological terms to their covenant spine (Hebrew → Greek → Latin → English) to prevent semantic drift.
+When Paul writes *pistis*, we hear the echo of Abraham's *emunah*.
+When John writes *logos*, we feel the creative breath of Genesis 1.
+The goal is depth, not decoration.

+**What it is NOT**: This is not "Hebrew Roots" theology or an attempt to Judaize Christianity.
+The New Covenant stands.
+We're simply refusing to let 2,000 years of translation fog obscure what the apostles actually meant when they reached for Greek words to carry Hebrew-shaped truth.

+**Output**: Crystal-clear English that carries the full voltage of the original languages.
+No mystical obscurity.
+No semantic smoothing.
+Just the text as the authors intended, with all its tension and thunder intact.

 ## Donate or Leave a 🌟 if you use it, or both 😆
 ## QUESTIONS or Donate to the Project via PayPal,or contact: CepherHakamBible@outlook.com